semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 ### Saving or exporting findings to a file

-To save or export findings, you can pass file format options and send the formatted findings to a file.
+To save or export findings, pass file format options and send the formatted findings to a file.

 For example, to save to a JSON file: